Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 “You’re right,” she said.
 She swallowed and looked at the floorboards, shoulders tense, face stiff.
 “I should have called, I should have acted normal.
 I’ve gone and made you uncomfortable.”

 I didn’t, of course.
-Sane and sleeping I may be, but bold was not in my nature.
+Sane and sleeping I may have been, but boldness was not in my nature.

 “No, I’m sorry,” I said, and felt lame.
 “Forget it, I was rude to mention it.
 Do you want something to drink?
 If you don’t like coffee I have some tea as well.”